• Skip to primary navigation

 • Creamy cucumber salad

-Cooked duck breast served on a white plate.
+A sliced duck breast is served with a salad on a white plate.

 Recipe Card

-Duck breast, sliced, served on a white plate.
+Duck breast, sliced, is served on a white plate.

 Seared Duck Breast Recipe